vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 6. [Middle of The Linked List](https://leetcode.com/problems/middle-of-the-linked-list/description/)
 ### 6.1 Using Iteration
-How do we find the middle element in an array?
-We typically compute the middle index as: ```mid = len(L) // 2``` and then return ```L[mid]```.
+Let’s think about how we can find the middle element in a linked list, similar to how we do it in an array.
+We usually find the middle index by calculating `mid = len(L) // 2` and then return `L[mid]`.
+This works because arrays let us access any element directly by its index.

-Can you find out a similar approach in linked lists?
-Let's explore this:

-1. First, iterate over the entire list to determine its length.
-2. Next, compute the middle index.
+But in a linked list, we don’t have direct access to an element by index.
+So, how could we find the middle element?

+Here's how:
+1. First, we need to compute `len(L)`.
+How can we do this?
+We could iterate through the entire list, counting each node as we go.
+2. Once we know the length, we can compute the middle index just like we did with the array: `mid = len(L) // 2`
-3. Finally, traverse the list up to the middle node and return it.
+3. Finally, we would traverse the list again, stopping when we reach the middle node.

 - Time Complexity: $O(n)$
-#### Code:
+#### 💻 Code Implementation:
 ```
 class Solution:
     def get_length(self, head):